 Grief Changes Over Time

 The first year was almost unbearable at times.
 My heavy heart was a constant companion for most of the year.
-I remember the day seven months after his death when I realized that I hadn’t broken down that day.
-There was such a dark cloud of my life, and I was ready to get that first anniversary behind me.
+I remember the day seven months after his death when I realized that I hadn’t broken down crying that day.
+There was such a dark cloud over my life, and I was ready to get that first anniversary behind me.

 The next few years, my kids and I (the Three Musketeers) stumbled through our lives without their dad, the leader of our family.
 We all made several life altering decisions.
 The kids both graduated from college and started working.
 I remarried during year three of our life without him.

 We were moving forward- putting one foot in front of the other.
 I couldn’t bear to have it any other way.
 I was not going to let their father’s death negatively impact their lives.
 I told them at the beginning that we were not going to fall apart as a family because of his death.

 The next few years were full of other changes.
 My daughter moving from NYC to Chicago for work.
 My son getting married.
 My daughter getting engaged.
 So many big changes happening– so much that he’s missing.